kwaroran/docs/syntax/cbs.md

 This will be replaced with the value of the chat variable `A`.
 If the chat variable `A` is not defined, it will be replaced with `null`.

-If its possible, it is recommended to use trigger script instead of this syntax.

 ### `{{setvar::A::B}}`

 This will set the chat variable `A` to `B` and be replaced with an empty string. `{{setvar::A::B}}` only works when it is in the chat context and it is not the first message.